merks/p2repo-sbom/docs/overview.md

 ### Pedigree

-Special care must be taking when associating a `maven` type PURL with an artifact.
+Special care must be taken when associating a `maven` type PURL with an artifact.
 In particular,
 the SBOM consumer must be guaranteed that the hash sum of an artifact is in fact identical to the hash sum of the originating artifact on Maven Central.
 There are a number of reasons why this might not be the case,